Psychiatry and Behavioral Medicine Unit

 What to Expect on the Psychiatry and Behavioral Medicine Unit

-The Psychiatry and Behavioral Medicine Unit (PBMU) serves children and teens between the ages of 3 and 18 who are in psychiatric crisis.
-We also see people age 19 to 21 who are developmentally delayed and in crisis.
+The Psychiatry and Behavioral Medicine Unit (PBMU) serves children and teens between the ages of 3 and 17 who are in psychiatric crisis.
 Our goal is to help stabilize your child's behavior by dealing with their immediate crisis.
 After that, we work on returning your child to the community.

 The focus of the hospital stay is on solution-focused interventions.
 This includes developing new skills to cope with stress and get a better understanding of what is driving your child's behavior.
 Children, teens and families can learn how to manage emotional and behavioral problems in a safe and caring environment.